mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 **Michaela:** [00:33:49] yeah.
 Yeah, very well.
 So, maybe the last thing that I want to, you know, get some input from you because you're really the expert here is, maybe a little bit, let's talk a little bit about .
-RX JS.
+RxJS.
 And I have to admit that, well, the framework name is already complicated, right?
 So a lot of consultants and I always feel like this is really hard.
 Right.
 You just look at the name of it.
 And I was like, Oh my God, this is hard.
 I'm not going to learn this right.
 If it's called ponder or something, like, I don't know, a Bunda framework or something.
 I'm like, Oh yeah, this is cozy.
 I can do it. so, and then I actually, announced it by saying something that it, how itself describes itself.
 Right.
-So as soon Kronos, you know, sequences with observables or something like this.
+So asynchronous, you know, sequences with observables or something like this.
 Right.
 And so in general, so.
-How can we understand as entrepreneurs, even based programs?
+How can we understand as asynchronous, even based programs?
 Right. it sounds complicated, but what is it really?
 And what does it enable us to who should look into that?
 And I mean, it's not that new right.
 It's been around for a long time, but it's still, there's still, people have maybe heard about it, but maybe are like me like saying like our exchange sounds really complicated. but we should actually look into that and, yeah.
-Well
+Well use it.

 **Ben:** [00:35:00] there's so there's two concepts it's inside of our stress.
-And the most important one is, this type called an observable. it's a lot like a promise, but a promise gives you one value, pasting asynchronously, and it's done. and a promise is eager.
+And the most important one is, this type called an observable. it's a lot like a promise, but a promise gives you one value, asynchronously, and it's done. and a promise is eager.
 Like you don't have to do anything to get that, to make the promise start doing work or anything like that.
 Something else is doing work and it's delivering the value through the promise.
 So that's, that's what a promise is.
-And I think a lot of people are familiar with that concept, but, and observable on the other hand is this type that is, it's a lot like a function it's it's, it doesn't do anything until you subscribed to it.
+And I think a lot of people are familiar with that concept, but, and observable on the other hand is this type that is, it's a lot like a function it's it's, it doesn't do anything until you subscribe to it.
 And then it gives you three callbacks, one for each one for when you get a value.
 And that's like the most important one.
 The second one for if there's an error, delivering values and telling you that it's done with an error and the third one for when it's complete, when it's, when it's done giving you values and it's was successful, there were no problems. and it's just, it's just this really primitive type.
 And it exists all over the place in many different shapes.
-Like it's not just our X that has this concept of an observable. but the, I doesn't matter, I mean, many different shapes.
+Like it's not just our Rx that has this concept of an observable. but the, I doesn't matter, I mean, many different shapes.
 They're all roughly the same shape, but like the same concept. and the idea is that if you have this, function that gets called with your values, whenever they happen and they can happen anytime, asynchronously, then what you have is, and you also know when it's done giving you this values.
 Then, what you have is a set of events.
-So when you first subscribed to it, that's when the event set starts, and then it gives you events as it goes along.
+So when you first subscribe to it, that's when the event set starts, and then it gives you events as it goes along.
 And then eventually it says I'm complete.
 And you know that you're done getting events.
 So you have events as a collection, as a, as a set or a collection of things.
-And the thing that's interesting about it gets us to the second part of RCS, which is different operators and the operators are what I would tell most people not to worry about too much like observable itself.
+And the thing that's interesting about it gets us to the second part of RxJS, which is different operators and the operators are what I would tell most people not to worry about too much like observable itself.
 The type is what I most think everybody should understand.
 But the operators come from the fact that if